 Finally, we note that while the focus is on changes in task-switching performance, local and global switch costs provide useful proxies for investigating hypothesized working memory processes.
-We have clarified this in the Introduction (pg. xx) and General Discussion (pg. xx) while also noting the need for future studies employing more direct methods of assessing working memory processes within the context of task-switching (pg. xx).
+We have clarified this in the Introduction (pg.
+4) and General Discussion while also noting the need for future studies employing more direct methods of assessing working memory processes within the context of task-switching (pg.
+26).
 Comment 3: Related to the previous point, the authors predict that mean error rates and reaction times (RT) would be higher in switch blocks (regardless of presentation) than in pure blocks.
 In turn, they anticipate higher error rates and RT in the random switch block compared to the predictive switch block.
 None of these predictions are fulfilled, but the authors do not adequately discuss this in the discussion section.
 The lack of discussion around these unmet predictions leaves a gap in the interpretation of the study's findings.
 It would be informative and relevant to attempt to account for these negative results.

-Response: In our initial submission, we focused primarily on explaining changes in local and global switch costs patterns, given that these measures provide useful insights regarding working memory and attentional processes which may be overlooked when focusing solely on changes in mean error rates and RTs (please see our response to Comment 2).
-In our revised manuscript, we have expanded the paragraph in the General Discussion summarizing the differences in RTs and error rates between predictive and random switching to include additional discussion of how these findings relate back to our initial predictions (pg. xx).
+Response: In our initial submission, we emphasized possible differences in local and global switch costs patterns given that these measures provide insights regarding working memory and attentional processes which may be overlooked when focusing solely on changes in mean error rates and RTs (please see our response to Comment 2).
+In our revised manuscript, we have expanded the paragraph in the General Discussion summarizing the differences in RTs and error rates between predictive and random switching to include additional discussion of how these findings relate back to our initial predictions (pg.
+21).
 Comment 4: The authors transparently comment that a previous reviewer noted that the calculation of local switch cost and global switch cost is influenced by a common factor, which is the reaction time (RT) of the predictive non-switch task.
 However, they do not fully address what this means, and beyond adding that it should be interpreted with caution, they continue the discussion as if the local switch cost had increased in random switch and, separately (as stated in the abstract), the global switch cost increased in predictive switching.
 In my opinion, given that the local switch cost aims to measure reconfiguration processes, the fact that it is calculated as the difference between switch and non-switch trials is because it seeks to measure the cost effects in the switch trial.
 However, it is a relevant data point that the RTs are not different between random and predictive switch, indicating that the local switch cost is artificially reduced in predictive switch due to the increase in RT in the non-switch trials.
 Therefore, under this reasoning, I believe that the authors should only rely on the results of the global switch cost, which are indeed measuring what is expected.

 For further reflection on this matter, I would also like to point out that the global switch cost has a clean and common reference point, which are the trials of the pure blocks.
 However, the calculation of local switch cost does not have a common or pure reference point, since the non-switch trials are not comparable.
 For a cleaner calculation, there should be a block of "Pure Predictive Switch" that does not heavily involve working memory, of the type ABABABAB, in addition to the one used in the present study AABBAABB.
 In this way, the non-switch trials of the "Pure Predictive Switch block" could be used for the calculation of local switch cost.
 This way, there would be no problems like the one presented in the current study.